Dennis-Wold-McGimsey/Dennis-Wold-McGimsey/README.md

-- 👋 Hi, I’m @Dennis-Wold-McGimsey
+- 👋 Hi, I’m @Dennis-Wold-McGimsey!
+Please see our latest project, Dare2Bet.me , a peer-to-peer betting web application formatted for mobile devices!